couentine/doctors/README.md

 ## Running the app ##

 To launch the app just run `foreman start` in terminal (that launches the app and the worker thread using the default `Procfile`.
+This will run both the rails app (at localhost:5000) and the polymer app (at localhost:8081).

 You'll need to use foreman to open a rails console as well (since the environment variables need to be loaded in order for the app to launch properly).
 To open a rails console in your terminal, navigate to the `backend` folder and run `foreman run rails c`.
 (Note: This is currently a little broken and doesn't load the environment variables.)